Healthy Living After Childhood Cancer

 Ask for a Survivorship Care Plan

-- Ways you can lessen the risk of long term and late side effects.
+- Ways you can lessen the risk of long-term and late side effects.

-- Things to report to your healthcare team.
+- Things to tell your healthcare team.

 You can also make your own survivorship care plan through Smart ALACC, Oncolink's SCP tool for childhood cancer survivors.